aremzy03/incel-e-sign-web-app-front-end/README.md

 - **Signature Management Page** (UI only) for uploading and managing reusable signatures
 - **Signature Placement UI** (UI only) for drag-and-drop signature placement on documents
 - **Signing Simulation Page** (UI only) for document signing with reusable signatures
+- **Notifications Page** (UI only) for viewing and managing user notifications
+- **Notification Bell with Dropdown** (UI only) for quick access to recent notifications
+- **Audit Log UI Page** (Admin only, UI only) for viewing system audit trails and activity logs
+- **Document Review Page** (UI only) for reviewing individual documents with preview and actions
+- **Envelope Review Page** (UI only) for reviewing envelopes before sending with document preview and recipient management
+- **Commenting UI for Envelope Review** (UI only) for leaving notes and comments before sending envelopes
+- **Final Sign-Off UI** (UI only) for signers to confirm and apply their signature to documents
+- **Review Actions Integration** (UI only) for triggering notifications and audit logs on envelope and document review actions
+- **Workflow Integration** with notifications and audit trails in document upload, envelope creation, and envelope detail pages

+## 🔧 Tech Notes

+### Notifications & Audit Logs
+- **Notifications and Audit Logs** are mock-only implementations for now; backend integration coming in future sprints.
+- **Audit Log UI** is only visible for admin users with proper access control.
+- **Notification Bell** shows real-time unread count and integrates with workflow pages.
+- **Workflow Integration** provides inline alerts and dummy audit trail updates for user actions.

+### Sprint 4 Features
+- ✅ **Notifications Page** - Complete UI for viewing and managing notifications
+- ✅ **Notification Bell with Dropdown** - Quick access to recent notifications in header
+- ✅ **Audit Log UI (Admin only)** - System audit trails and activity logs
+- ✅ **Workflow Integration** - Inline alerts and dummy audit trail in document/envelope flows

+### Sprint 5 Features
+- ✅ **Document Review Page** - Preview documents with metadata and admin audit trail access
+- ✅ **Envelope Review Page** - Review envelopes before sending with document preview and recipient management
+- ✅ **Commenting UI on Envelopes** - Leave notes and comments before sending envelopes
+- ✅ **Final Sign-Off UI** - Signer confirmation/decline interface with legal compliance messaging
+- ✅ **Review Actions Integration** - Notifications and audit logs triggered by review actions (mock-only)

+### Review Flows & Mock Integration
+- **Review Actions** are mock-only implementations for now; no backend calls made.
+- **Audit Trail + Notifications** updated via local state arrays for testing purposes.
+- **Admin Role Checks** implemented for audit trail button visibility.
+- **Inline Alerts** provide immediate user feedback for all review actions.

 ## 📁 Project Structure